rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

 .. note::

     The ``TIEGCMHOME`` and ``TIEGCMDATA`` environment variables are required for running the GTR model.
-They should point to the TIE-GCM source code directory and the TIE-GCM data directory, respectively.
+They should point to the TIEGCM source code directory and the TIEGCM data directory, respectively.

     The TIEGCMDATA directory is located in the following locations:
         - On ``derecho``: ``/glade/campaign/hao/itmodel/tiegcm3.0/new_data``
         - On ``pleiades``: ``/nobackup/nrao3/tiegcm/tiegcm3.0/data``

-Build guide for TIE-GCM
+Build guide for TIEGCM
 ************************************************
-`TIE-GCM <https://tiegcm-docs.readthedocs.io/>`_. is a comprehensive, first-principles, three-dimensional, non-linear representation of the coupled thermosphere and ionosphere system that includes a self-consistent solution of the middle and low-latitude dynamo field.
+`TIEGCM <https://tiegcm-docs.readthedocs.io/>`_ is a comprehensive, first-principles, three-dimensional, non-linear representation of the coupled thermosphere and ionosphere system that includes a self-consistent solution of the middle and low-latitude dynamo field.

-Two TIE-GCM executables are required for running the GTR model:
+Two TIEGCM executables are required for running the GTR model:

     - TIEGCM Standalone
-        This is the TIE-GCM code that runs independently and is used for initialization of the model.
+        This is the TIEGCM code that runs independently and is used for initialization of the model.
     - TIEGCM Coupled
-        This is the TIE-GCM code that runs in a coupled mode with the GR model, providing real-time updates to the thermosphere and ionosphere conditions during the simulation.
+        This is the TIEGCM code that runs in a coupled mode with the GR model, providing real-time updates to the thermosphere and ionosphere conditions during the simulation.

 Depending on the Gamera resolution you will need to compile different TIEGCM resolution executables: